-Ideal, diminishing and declining value
+Ideal value, diminishing value, and declining value

 Real vs. perceived value

-Another important important concept to understand is real vs. perceived value.
+Another important concept to understand is real vs. perceived value.
 The value I talked about so far is similar to the concept of real value — total value that a product objectively offers to a customer, or the total value a customer could reap if using all functionality optimally.
 But counter to the name, things work a little differently in the real world.

 Value of a habit

-Well, it is true that if a prospective customer is deciding between two options, she will choose the one that will offer more perceived value.
-But what if she is using another product already and needs to switch?
+Well, it is true that if a prospective customer is deciding between two options, they will choose the one that will offer more perceived value.
+But what if they are using another product already and need to switch?
 A lot has been written about switching costs, but I want to focus on two specific parts of these costs — the habits and the learning curve.

 It turns out that the total value of a product can actually increase over time even if the functionality does not change.
 How?
 The users settle into strong habitual behavior surrounding a product — a habit or a routine that they conduct repeatedly with minimal cognitive effort.
 And as they learn and get used to the product, they come to fear the unknown of new products.
-(Btw check out a great jobs-to-be-done diagram on forces pulling users towards and from a new behavior/product.
+(By the way, check out a great jobs-to-be-done diagram on forces pulling users towards and from a new behavior/product.
 More on jobs-to-be-done some other time.)
-This is how total value of a product (real + perceived) fluctuates over time.
+This is how the total value of a product (real + perceived) fluctuates over time.